 If you want to promote an earlier harvest in the spring or a later harvest in the fall, you can utilize polytunnels or mini hoop tunnels to extend your growing season.

 Mulching around broccoli plants will help keep soil temperatures lower and provide weed protection.
 Broccoli roots are quite shallow, so adding mulch will provide some protection.
+It will also aid in maintaining a moist soil for you broccoli to grow in.

 If you want numerous smaller, side shoots of the buds, then your best bet is to pinch off the main head about a month or so after you transplanted your seedling.
 This will promote the growth of several side shoots instead of one large, main flowering head.